 Sexually transmitted infections such as chlamydia, herpes, gonorrhea, and syphilis can all cause changes to the different layers within your eye.
 Experienced optometrists routinely detect these changes during a comprehensive eye exam.

-Need an eye clinic Calgary?
-My Optometrist Calgary has two locations located within the city and a third in the town of Three Hills.
+Need an eye clinic in Calgary?
+My Optometrist Calgary has two locations located within the city and a third in the town of Three Hills, Alberta.
 With many experienced optometrists working out of each location, you're sure to find the perfect fit for you and your family.
 Contact us today to find out more about how we can help with all your eye care needs.

 CONTACT US TODAY!